-There is hope however, as preliminary ground work has begun on the $4 billion Resorts World mega-resort to-be-built across from the Wynn on the site of the old Stardust.
-Its scheduled opening is for an undisclosed date in 2016.
+Preliminary ground work has begun on the $4 billion Resorts World mega-resort to-be-built across from the Wynn on the site of the old Stardust.
+Its scheduled opening is for an undisclosed date in 2019.
 Owners have even obtained gaming and construction approvals for this red-colored Asian-themed complex.

 You’ll recognize the SLS Hotel and Casino Las Vegas as being the former home of the iconic Sahara Hotel and Casino on the far north end of the Las Vegas Strip.
 But other than sharing the same location, you won’t recognize any trace of the old Sahara at the new SLS.
 That’s because SLS ownership poured $415 million into renovating the resort into what they hope is a hip casino/shopping/nightlife destination frequented by wealthy young Southern Californians and other visitors to Sin City.